Beppu is a famous onsen city located in the South of Japan. What is it like to live in Beppu, Japan?

 The city is renowned for its abundance of hot springs, known in Japanese as onsen, and prides itself on the existence of different types of baths and hot spring experiences.

-All in all, except for a high rate of hot springs and international students who have settled in the city to study, it’s a regular Japanese town, with vending machines around the corners and traditional buildings mixed in with newer apartment complexes.
+All in all, except for a high rate of hot springs and international students who have settled in the city to study, it’s a typical Japanese town, with vending machines around the corners and traditional buildings mixed in with newer apartment complexes.

-1. Why did you choose to live in Beppu?
+Why did you choose to live in Beppu?

-I moved to Japan, and to be more exact Beppu, about three years ago.
+I moved to Japan, and to be more exact, Beppu, about three years ago.

 The main reason I live in Beppu is that Beppu is where my university is located.
 I guess you can say I choose the university, but not the city.

-You will see the statue of Kumahachi Aburaya when you first arrive at Beppu
+You will see the statue of Kumahachi Aburaya when you first arrive at Beppu.

-2. How did you prepare to move to Beppu?
+How did you prepare to move to Beppu?

 Well, as I quickly realized that because of my limited (read non-existent) experience of Japanese society, it would be impossible for me ever to be totally prepared for the move.

-So, I mainly focused on sorting out my belongings at home and deciding on what to pack (as in finding out what I could not easily buy in Japan).
+So, I mainly focused on sorting out my belongings at home and deciding what to pack (as in finding out what I could not easily buy in Japan).

-3. How to deal with culture shock in Japan?
+How to deal with culture shock in Japan?

 As far as possible, I’ve tried to limit my usage by telling shop clerks that the small plastic bag for the tofu isn’t necessary, or ‘no, I don’t need an extra plastic bag for the omiyage I just bought.’

-4. What are the challenges of living in Japan?
+What are the challenges of living in Japan?

 That day, because I didn’t have a phone, I solved it by randomly getting off at a location that seemed suitable.

-5. Have you experienced any discrimination in Japan?
+Have you experienced any discrimination in Japan?

 I don’t think I’ve ever experienced direct discrimination or hostility.

-Most Japanese have made an effort to accommodate me, especially if I’ve also have been trying to communicate in Japanese.
+Most Japanese have made an effort to accommodate me, especially if I’ve also been trying to communicate in Japanese.

-6. What do you like about Beppu?
+What do you like about Beppu?

 Hot springs!

-7. Is there anything that you don’t like about Beppu?
+Is there anything that you don’t like about Beppu?

 There are a few parks, but not by far as many as I’ve been spoiled with growing up, so the abundance of urban greenery is something I miss.

-8. What are your favorite things to do in Beppu, Japan?
+What are your favorite things to do in Beppu, Japan?

 On the other hand, visiting the onsen doesn’t require any early mornings, so that’s something I love doing!

-9. Cost of Living in Beppu, Japan
+Cost of Living in Beppu, Japan

 Food